gmejiamtz/sorting_accelerator_presentation/slides.md

 ## Overview of Project

 - Sorting algoritms are everywhere
-  - Sorting task by priotory
+  - Sorting task by priority
   - Sorting names in a roster
 - Simple enough to implement in software
   - At best most sorts have an O(nlog(n)) runtime